 For more information:

-The Art of Seeing™ program was first launched in 2010.
-Read the story about the original program (which included a exhibition component) and launch in Macleans Magazine.
+The Art of Seeing™ program was first launched in 2010, following a 2009 pilot project with McMaster faculty.
+Read the story about the original program (which included a exhibition component) and launch in Macleans Magazine,

 *Subsequent articles and research on the program: